Karan12Dev/FPS_API/README.md

 🎯 Overview
-This is a First-Person Shooter (FPS) project built entirely in Unreal Engine C++ (no plugins or external libraries).
+This is a First-Person Shooter (FPS) project built entirely in Unreal Engine C++.
 The game dynamically spawns damageable colored boxes using JSON data fetched from a remote URL, and integrates complete combat, damage, UI, and score systems using clean, modular architecture.

 |

 ✅ Key Features
-🔗 A) Online JSON Data Fetching (Native HTTP & JSON API)
+🔗 A) Online JSON Data Fetching

-Fetches structured box data from: https://raw.githubusercontent.com/CyrusCHAU/Varadise-Technical-Test/refs/heads/main/data.json
+Fetches box data from:
+https://raw.githubusercontent.com/CyrusCHAU/Varadise-Technical-Test/refs/heads/main/data.json

+Uses only native Unreal C++ (FHttpModule, FJsonModule).

 |

 📦 B) Dynamic Box Spawning

-Boxes are spawned every 3 seconds based on JSON data.
+Boxes are spawned every 3 seconds after fetching JSON data.

-Box behavior and properties (color, health, score value) are controlled entirely from fetched data.
+Uses a simple UE box mesh and dynamically changes its color.

+Properties (health, score, color) are driven by data.

 |

-🎨 C) Custom Material Support
+🎨 C) Custom Material & Color Logic

-A single material instance with a color parameter is used.
+Custom material instance uses a parameterized color vector.

-Each box sets its material color at runtime via C++ to match its JSON-defined color value.
+Box color is set in C++ at runtime using UMaterialInstanceDynamic.

 |

-🔫 D) Bullet and Shooting System
+🔫 D) Bullet and Shooting Mechanics

-FPS_Character handles:

-Movement

-Gun equip

-Shooting input
+Player shoots bullets via the gun actor.

-Gun class: Spawns bullets aimed at the center of the screen.
+Bullets are aimed toward the center of the screen using a trace.

-Bullet class: Detects hits via line trace or projectile logic

-Deals 1 point of damage per hit
+Bullet hits:

+Reduce the box’s health by 1

-Destroys boxes when health reaches zero
+Destroy the box if health reaches 0

-Triggers score update for the player
+Award score to the shooter

 |

 🧱 E) Damageable Boxes

-FloatingBox class:

-Receives all data from the JSON structure

-Handles color material assignment

-Tracks its health and calls destruction logic

-Health and destruction fully driven from code-side logic
+Each box stores and updates:

+Health

+Color

+Score value

+Boxes are destroyed when health reaches zero.

+Score is transferred to the bullet owner (the player).

 |

-🖥️ F) UI & Score Tracking (UMG + C++)
+🖥️ F) Score & Health UI (UMG + C++)

-Two C++-based widgets:
+Two UUserWidget-derived C++ widgets:

-Score Widget (attached to player) updates in real time
+Score Widget for the player's score

-Box Health Widget (attached to each box) displays current health
+Health Widget shown above each box

-UMG used only for layout — logic is entirely in C++
+Blueprint can be used to arrange layout, but logic is in C++.

+Widgets are updated in real-time using native Unreal API.

+|

+🧱 Core Classes
+🎮 AFPS_GameModeBase
+Controls JSON data fetching and spawning logic.

+Retrieves data using FHttpModule.

+Parses JSON using TSharedPtr<FJsonObject>.

+Spawns boxes dynamically every 3 seconds.

+Passes parsed data to each spawned AFloatingBox.

+|

+✅ Demonstrates:

+HTTP + JSON logic in native C++

+Runtime spawning

+Clean separation of game management logic

+|

+🔫 AGun
+Spawns bullets and handles targeting logic.

+Fires bullets with input from the player.

+Targets center of the screen using GetPlayerController() and viewport size.

+Sets bullet owner for score handling.

+✅ Demonstrates:

+Modular gun system

+Aiming with screen center targeting

+Ownership management

+|

+💥 ABullet
+Applies damage and awards score.

+Detects hits via OnHit or line trace.

+Applies 1 damage to boxes.

+Destroys itself on impact.

+Awards score to the owning character.

+|

+✅ Demonstrates:

+Collision handling

+Actor communication via casting and interfaces

+Score transfer logic

+|

+🧍 AFPS_Character
+Handles movement, aiming, and scoring.

+Controls player input and movement.

+Equips gun on spawn.

+Tracks and updates player's score.

+Interfaces with UScoreWidget to update UI.

+✅ Demonstrates:

+FPS mechanics in C++

+Score UI integration

+Weapon ownership system

+|

+🧊 AFloatingBox
+The box actor driven by JSON data.

+Accepts and stores JSON values (color, health, score).

+Applies material color via dynamic material instance.

+Updates UI widget for current health.

+Destroys itself on zero health.

+✅ Demonstrates:

+Dynamic material usage

+Runtime data injection

+Actor destruction and UI communication

+|

+🖼️ UScoreWidget & UBoxHealthWidget
+Real-time HUD updates

+UScoreWidget: Displays the current score of the player.

+UBoxHealthWidget: Floats above boxes showing current health.

+Created in C++, designed in Blueprint.

+✅ Demonstrates:

+UMG-C++ hybrid development

+Data binding and runtime updates+